 Public assessment services are funded through your state or territory government and are often run through hospitals or health services.
 These are offered at no cost to families, but many have a long waiting list.

 The other option is to be assessed privately.
-If your child is under 13 years, a paediatrician or psychiatrist can refer you to another professional (like a psychologist or speech pathologist) to confirm the diagnosis.
+A paediatrician or psychiatrist can refer you to another professional (like a psychologist or speech pathologist) to confirm the diagnosis.
 A private assessment can be expensive, and there might also be a waiting list.

 You can claim a rebate from Medicare for four of these assessment sessions.
 This rebate helps with some of the costs of the assessment, but there’s still an out-of-pocket expense, and you’ll need to cover the full cost of any more assessment sessions.
 You might also be able to claim some of the fees through your private health fund.